Mael000/blog/blog/youtube-search-dotnet/article.md

 _Confession time!_ I still haven't figured out what the _snippet_ value means, and if there are other values.
 Every example in the documentation use this value.

 The parameters meaning is straightforward.
-But just a consideration: since the service searches for each part of YouTube, __you can restrict the type of the content that you want__.
+But just a consideration: since the service searches for each part of YouTube, __you can restrict the type of content that you want__.
 Here I set "video", but you can use a combination of "video", "channel" and "playlist", separated by a comma.

 Now that we have set our search parameters, we can get the results: